 3. Physical Security & Tailgating

-Campus security is paramount, especially in a time of increased shootings and violence.
+Campus security is paramount.
 Knowing that the people who enter a campus building are people who are actually supposed to be there is a huge undertaking.
 Students use their school ID cards to scan into dining halls, libraries, and dormitories.
 However, other than a security guard meticulously watching each entry, it’s hard to stop additional students or other people from “hopping a turnstile” or sneaking in passed the entry undetected.

 Real-time occupancy analytics (specifically from Density’s DPU) can stop this unwanted activity altogether.
 When paired with ID scanners, Density can detect people who haven’t properly badged in and trigger an appropriate security measure; it can set off an alarm, alert a nearby guard, take a picture on a security camera, lock a secondary door, or any other option installed by the campus security director.
 Using this process, college campuses could reassure students and faculty members that they are safe where they study.

 The benefits of real-time occupancy data are many at college concerts.
 From an attendee perspective, knowing which snack bars, beer lines, and bathrooms are open can dramatically cut down on time spent not watching the game or show.
 You shouldn’t have to miss a big play or your favorite song just to wait in a line for a snack.
 Attending a big event on campus could be a much better experience if you could check occupancy data on your phone prior to leaving your seat.